-Other institutions may offer notes or other securities with a higher rate of return and/or notes or other securities that provide greater security and less risk than the Notes.
-Also, in many instances, the Issuer competes with commercial lenders with respect to loans to churches, which may lead to the Issuer lending to less credit worthy borrowers or at lower interest rates than it otherwise would.
+Other institutions may offer certificates, notes or other securities with a higher rate of return and/or certificates, notes or other securities that provide greater security and less risk than the Certificates.
+Also, in many instances, the Issuer competes with commercial lenders with respect to loans to churches, which may lead to the Issuer lending to less creditworthy borrowers or at lower interest rates than it otherwise would.